pic

 Splatting

-Given a function foo(x,y), you can set the values of x and y through a tuple or vector z.
-The implementation relies on the splat operator ..., which unpacks the individual elements of a collection and passes them as separate arguments.
+Given a function foo(x, y), it’s possible to supply the values of x and y through a single collection z.
+This is achieved using the splat operator ..., which unpacks the elements of a collection and passes them as individual arguments to the function.

 foo(x,y) = x + y